-4. The Colors (Gamma Correction) stage is used to compensate for visible color/brightness shifts caused by non-linear gamma distortions that can occur when color modes with “boosted gamma” (like Brilliant Color) are set on DLP single-chip projectors.
+4. The Gamma Correction stage is used to compensate for visible color/brightness shifts caused by non-linear gamma distortions that can occur when color modes with “boosted gamma” (like Brilliant Color) are set on DLP single-chip projectors.
 A series of color patterns are projected, and as a result, a Look Up Table (LUT) for a specific projector model is generated.

 Example of color patterns used for Gamma Correction

 The Gamma Correction calibration stage is required for the initial setup, after projector lamp replacements, or following extensive use, when visible color/brightness shifts in the blends between projections become apparent, which can be checked by using the Red, Green, Blue test patterns.